w3c/wai-wcag-em/procedure.md

 Examples of other relevant samples include those:

-*   …explaining the accessibility features of the digital product;
+*   explaining the accessibility features of the digital product;
-*   …with information and help on the use of the digital product;
+*   with information and help on the use of the digital product;
-*   …explaining settings, preferences, options, shortcuts, etc.;
+*   explaining settings, preferences, options, shortcuts, etc.;
-*   …with contact information, directions, and support instructions.
+*   with contact information, directions, and support instructions.

 ### Step 3: Select a Representative Sample {#step3}